sumanmukherjee03/practice-and-katas/k8s/CKA/kube-apiserver.README.md

 ## kube-apiserver

-kubectl talks to the api server, which in turn talks to etcd and retrieves information to form responses.
+kubectl talks to the kube-apiserver, which in turn talks to etcd and retrieves information to form responses.

 ```
-kubectl get nodes
+kubectl get nodes -o wide
 ```

 The api can be invoked with simple curl commands too.

-For example - this is the equivalent of creating a pod `curl -X /api/v1/namespaces/default/pods ...`
+For example - this is the equivalent of creating a pod `curl -X POST /api/v1/namespaces/default/pods ...`

 Steps involved :
   - kube api server authenticates the incoming request